Quality Assurance System [Handbook]

 - Satisfactory scores on the general portion (quantitative and verbal) of the Revised Graduate Record Exam (GRE) with "writing assessment" component; OR passing scores on the GACE content examinations required in the intended teacher certification field.

-- Passing score of 250 on the GACE Program Admission tests [Reading, Mathematics, Writing] or exemption through satisfactory scores on the SAT, ACT, GRE, or having a masters degree or above from a PSC-accepted accredited institution
+- Passing score (see CAEP Required Minimum/Cut Scores above) on the GACE Program Admission Assessments [Reading, Mathematics, Writing] or exemption through satisfactory scores on the SAT, ACT, GRE, or having a masters degree or above from a PSC-accepted accredited institution

 GACE Program Admission Assessment (PAA) Minimum Exemption Scores